What is mid-dermal elastolysis?

 There have been 3 clinical subtypes of mid-dermal elastolysis described.

-- Type II, presents with looseness of skin around hair follicles, resulting in perifollicular papules
+- Type II presents with the looseness of skin around hair follicles, resulting in perifollicular papules.

 What causes mid-dermal elastolysis?